dengking/discrete/docs/Algorithm/Application/Sorting/Merge-sort/Merge-algorithm-合并/index.md

  The merge algorithm plays a critical role in the [merge sort](https://en.wikipedia.org/wiki/Merge_sort) algorithm, a [comparison-based sorting algorithm](https://en.wikipedia.org/wiki/Comparison_sort).
 Conceptually, merge sort algorithm consists of two steps:

-1. [Recursively](https://en.wikipedia.org/wiki/Recursion_(computer_science)) divide the list into sublists of (roughly) equal length, until each sublist contains only one element, or in the case of iterative (bottom up) merge sort, consider a list of *n* elements as *n* sub-lists of size 1.
+1、[Recursively](https://en.wikipedia.org/wiki/Recursion_(computer_science)) divide the list into sublists of (roughly) equal length, until each sublist contains only one element, or in the case of iterative (bottom up) merge sort, consider a list of *n* elements as *n* sub-lists of size 1.
 A list containing a single element is, by definition, sorted.

-2. Repeatedly **merge** sublists to create a new sorted sublist until the single list contains all elements.
+2、Repeatedly **merge** sublists to create a new sorted sublist until the single list contains all elements.
 The single list is the sorted list.